gregorias/anki-word-hyphenator/DEV.md

 2. Test supported Anki versions (2.1.49 and latest) by packaging the plugin and importing the plugin into the lowest and the newest support Anki.

+## Runtime dependencies

+Pyphen stopped working with Python 3.9 after 0.13.2, so keep it pinned at 0.13.2.
+We can't update Python, because as of 2023-11-03, Anki uses Python 3.9.

 ## Release & distribution